hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 Art in the Western world is a confusing thing.  **The better I've come to understand art, the more I see this confusion as harmful.**  I have an art degree (mostly studio art) and, yet, all my life, I've experienced and witnessed anxiety around it: "I don't understand Modern art," "I'm not a good artist," "I don't have very good taste."
 The word _Art_ carries so much baggage seemingly designed to tell you that you're not good enough.
 Anxiety about art prevents people from appreciating it, and from making it, even as an amateur hobby.
 To deal with this confusion, people come up with heuristics for describing art, but these heuristics often fail to provide useful guidance.

-Recent debates around "AI art" underscore how badly our language around art and artists serve us, because the words "art" and "artist" mean totally different things in different contexts.
+Moreover, recent debates around "AI art" underscore how badly our language around art and artists serve us, because the words "art" and "artist" mean totally different things in different contexts.
 Leading to all sorts of confusion.
 Definitional claims with hidden value judgements stand in for underlying agendas about what is valuable in art, such as [in this Twitter debate](https://twitter.com/kortizart/status/1567949995512594433).
 We've decided that because defining art is hard, and we've abandoned hope of meaningful terminology, and so we're stuck talking past each other, using the same words to mean totally different things.

 Art—and the technology that supports it—changes continually, and we need language and understanding to help us navigate these changes, rather than being stuck in 18th-century myths about artistic expression.